S. 2314: SHARKED Act of 2025

 1

-The Secretary of Commerce would have to establish a Shark Depredation Task Force focused on identifying and addressing shark interactions that disrupt fishing.
+The Secretary of Commerce would have to establish a Shark Depredation Task Force focused specifically on sharks interfering with fishing and stripping catch off the line.

 2

-The bill adds shark depredation projects to federal fisheries research law, including work on what is causing increases and how to reduce them.
+The bill adds shark depredation to federal fisheries research law, directing new projects on what is driving the increase and how to best address it.

 3